New year brings record cold across US

 With much of the Midwest and Northeast already besieged by freezing temperatures, ice and snow, the weather is going from bad to worse -- and spreading to the South -- just as revelers get ready to ring in the new year.

-As many as 27 record lows are expected to be set on New Year's Day, and 24 are possible on Tuesday.
+As many as 27 record lows are expected to be set on New Year's Day, and 24 record lows for January 2 are possible Tuesday.
 That's on top of record lows set late this week, from Danville, Virginia, to Augusta, Maine.

 New Year's Eve is expected to be 20 to 40 degrees colder than usual across much of the US, forecasters say.